Editorial photography vs commercial photography

 The concept of editorial photography, can often be confusing to both clients and photographers who are new to the industry.
 In it’s general sense, it refers to the photography that accompanies an article or an interview in a book or a magazine.
 For discussion, I’ll use fashion magazines as an example.

-Editorial photography tends to focus more on realism as opposed to advertising or commercial photography which is more about perfection.
+Editorial photography tends to focus more on realism as opposed commercial photography which is geared towards perfection.
 Editorial photography may include a small credit or caption for fashion designers who’s work is featured in an article, however it is not used directly to sell product.
 In cases where editorial and adverting merge, we get what is known as an advertorial.
 This is where a designer or a retailer will commission photography which has the feel of an editorial spread but who’s purpose is to directly showcase their product.
 Like advertising and commercial photography, it’s usually more glossy and finished in appearance.
 It tends to use clean and even lighting in order to allow the viewer to see the actual detail in the clothing.
 The images are quick and easy to access.
 In the case of clothing you can usually make out each button hole and stitch.

 Editorial photography is produced by magazines or publishers, who in turn commission fashion photographers along with stylists and make up artists to create content for a specific issue.
 Because of the trend setting nature of fashion magazines, editorial photography tends to be more creative and progressive.
 Clothing may appear out of focus or in shadow as a way of enhancing the mood of an image.
 As it works on an emotional level, many high-end fashion brands will use the style of editorial photography for their adverting campaigns in order to appeal to a more refined market.
 Often the look will be more edgy and sexy.
 In some cases, the design or product will not even be featured in the actual image.